HarunOr/keycloak-compose/README.md

 - Change directory to `keycloak-x-compose`
 - Up the project using command `docker compose up -d`

-Keycloak will be access on the http://localhost:8080 username: `admin` and passsword: `admin`
+Keycloak will be access on the http://localhost:8080
+- username: `admin`
+- password: `admin`